Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Methods

 where $\rho$ is the mass density.
-For Newtonian gravity, the boundary condition on the enclosed mass is $m(r=0)=0$, while the condition on the potential is that at the surface of the star,
+For Newtonian gravity, the boundary condition on the enclosed mass is $m(r=0)=0$, while the condition on the potential is that at the outer edge of our spherical gravitational potential domain,

 \cite{marek:06} modify these equations, using instead,